 Date posted: March 17, 2019.

-Before leaving this website, may we suggest that you visit Barakah’s Table of Contents for links to more than 140 pieces dedicated to Mawlana Hazar Imam and his family.
+Before leaving this website, may we suggest that you visit Barakah’s Table of Contents for links to more than 250 pieces dedicated to Mawlana Hazar Imam, his family and the Ismaili Imamat.

 Barakah welcomes your feedback.
 Please complete the LEAVE A REPLY form below or send your comment to simerg@.
 Your letter may be edited for length and brevity, and is subject to moderation.

-This website, Barakah, is a special project by http://www.Simerg.com and is dedicated to the textual and visual celebration of His Highness the Aga Khan.
+This website, Barakah, is a special project by http://www.Simerg.com and is dedicated to the textual and visual celebration of His Highness the Aga Khan, members of his family and the Ismaili Imamat.